kenaniscoding/thesisLaTeX/README.md

 ## Edit The PDF

 - good luck trying lol
-- To edit the LaTeX, I used TeXStudio as the IDE.
+- I used TeXStudio as the IDE.
 - document.tex is the main directory.